-This is an excerpt from Dog Park Design, Development, and Operation eBook by Marilynn R. Glasser.
+This is an excerpt from Dog Park Design, Development, and Operation by Marilynn R. Glasser.

 Communicating Guidelines Through Signage

 It’s important to ensure that certain basic information concerning park use (not just the rules) is made readily available to users.
 Thus, the following should be incorporated on the dog park signage: